Stephen Curry (comedian): Television

+In 2024, Curry was named to appear in Stan comedy drama Population 11.

 Film

 Curry started out in small roles in film, including The Castle and The Wog Boy.
 He then went to have leading roles in film, such as The Nugget, Take Away and Thunderstruck.
 In 2007, he was in the Australian film Rogue and The King (2007 film), and also appeared in one of the finalist films, Pig Latin for the 2007 Sony Tropfest.

 In 2011, he made The Cup, a biopic where he plays jockey Damien Oliver in the 2002 Melbourne Cup.

 In 2012, he appeared as a reporter, in Cliffy, an Australian film based on the efforts of a marathon running 61-year-old potato farmer from Victoria, Cliff Young.

 Curry starred in the 2013 Comedy film Save Your Legs! as Abbotsford Anglers Cricket Club President Edward "Teddy" Brown.

 Theatre

 Throughout 2010, Curry toured with Shaun Micallef on his Peter Cook/Dudley Moore tribute Good Evening.

 Personal life

 Curry and girlfriend of ten years Naadein Crowe married in a small ceremony in Bali in October 2010.
-After the wedding he and his wife performed a cultural ceremony in cooking Anjing Bakar with water spinach and jackfruit curry.

-Curry is an Ambassador for Save the Children Australia.